habitat-sh/habitat/www/source/docs/habitat-cli.html.md

 **ARGS**

 ```
-<PLAN_CONTEXT>    A directory containing a plan.sh file or a habitat/ directory which contains the plan.sh$2ile
+<PLAN_CONTEXT>    A directory containing a plan.sh file or a habitat/ directory which contains the plan.sh file
 ```